ElMoscaviador/shopping-app/README.md

 - Implementing the BEM method for this project helped me immensely.
 While thinking about each of your classes and how they fit in your app may feel like a time waste, you'll be glad to know exactly why you named your components a certain way when you finish a project, and modification will be all the more easier.
 - While CSS modules & styled components now appear to be prefered by many, BEM has been proven reliable over the years, so I felt it was important to master it before moving on to more recent methods.
 - Putting myself in the shoes of a visually impaired person was eye-opening and allowed me to be much more precise in my implementation of `aria-label` and the choice of colors.
 My implementation of an actual 'accessibility mode' is still rudimentary, but accessibility will be my main priority on all future projects.
+- Tonally, the final product looks exactly like I envisioned it.
+I am glad that my original visual ambitions paid off.
 - I learned so much working on this project, and now that I am knowledgeable about React Router, I feel like I'm much more closer to building actual websites professionally.
 I'm eager to further improve my skills on future projects!

+## REFERENCES TO DOCTOR WHO
+- The home page features a TARDIS, the Doctor's time travelling spaceship.
+- The 404 page portrays Michelle Gomez's Missy shrinking Sacha Dhawan's Master with the iconic shrinking device.
+- The empty cart page portrays the empty child from series 1's episode of the same name.
+- The products represent the Doctor's various sonic screwdrivers, costumes, enemies.

 ## AUTHOR